-Geochemical analyses of the TML samples demonstrate that their compositions range from trachyandesite (latite) to basaltic trachyandesite (shoshonite; Figure 7).
-Trachyandesite is equivalent to a latite for these rocks (Figure 7; Ransome 1898; Slemmons 1953), but note that a few TML samples range in composition from andesite to basaltic trachyandesite.
+Geochemical analyses of the TML samples demonstrate that their compositions range from trachyandesite (latite) to basaltic-trachyandesite (shoshonite; Figure 7).
+Trachyandesite is equivalent to a latite for these rocks (Figure 7; Ransome, 1898; Slemmons, 1953), but note that a few TML samples range in composition from andesite to basaltic-trachyandesite.
 These samples might be considered the more mafic equivalents of the latite series and are still related to the latite lava flows of the TML.
-Basaltic trachyandesite is equivalent to shoshonite.
-The close relation of the TML data points suggests that these flows are part of the same magmatic event.
+Basaltic-trachyandesite is equivalent to a shoshonite.
+The close relation of these data points suggests that these flows are part of the same magmatic event.

 The Lava Flow Member of the EVT plots in the same field as the EVT ignimbrites and is markedly more silicic than all the other lava flows of the Stanislaus Group discovered to date (the TML and Dardanelles formations; Figure 7).
-This trachydacite Lava Flow Member is geochemically closely related to the Tollhouse Flat Member of the EVT (Figure 7), indicating that the lava flow must have erupted from the same magma chamber in which the EVT was developed, during the same magmatic event.
+This trachydacite lava flow member is geocehnically closely related to the Tollhouse Flat Member of the EVT (Figure 7), indicating that the lava flow must have erupted from the same magma chamber in which the EVT was developed, during the same magmatic event.
 Perhaps it records tapping of a lower, relatively volatile-poor part of the same magma chamber that erupted the Tollhouse Flat Member of the EVT, or tapping of the upper part of the chamber after the gas-rich part vented.
-In the second interpretation, the By-Day Member represents magma erupted when gases once again collected at the higher parts of the magma chamber.
+In the second interpretation, the By-Day Member represents magma chamber.

 As described above, Pluhar et al. (2009) have identified a lava flow with normal polarity in one locality and reversed polarity in another locality in the region of the Little Walker caldera, in the same stratigraphic position (between Tollhouse Flat and By-Day members of the EVT) as our newly-defined Lava Flow Member of the EVT.
-Preliminary geochemical data on the lava flows identified by Pluhar, however, indicate that they are indeed latites (with compositions ranging from trachyandesite/latite to andesite; Pluhar personal communication, 2009).
+Preliminary geochemical data on the lava flows identified by Pluhar, however, indicate that they are indeed latites (with compositions ranging from trachyandesite/latite to andesite; Pluhar, pers. comm., 2009).
 Thus, Pluhar et al. (2009) follow Brem's (1977) nomenclature by referring to the lava flow as the Latite Flow Member of the EVT.
-In the type section (Figures 3 and 4), that member is instead a trachydacite, so we have dropped the term 'Latite' from the name of this unit and refer to it as the Lava Flow Member of the EVT.
-Our new geochemical data thus indicate that at least three lava flows are included in the Lava Flow Member: the trachydacite lava flow described here, and the two different trachyandesite (latite) lava flows recognized by Pluhar et al. (2009).
+In the type section (Figures 3, 4), that member is instead a trachydacite, so we have dropped the term "Latite" from the name of this unit and refer to it as the Lava Flow Member of the EVT.
+Our new geochemical data thus indicate that at least three lava flows are included the Lava Flow Member the trachydacite lava flow described here, and the two different trachyandesite (latite) lava flows recognized by Pluhar et al. (2009).
 Future work will determine whether the trachydacite lava flow has normal or reverse magnetization.

 The Dardanelles Formation plots near the same geochemical field as the TML, although it is slightly more mafic in composition than most TML flows (Figure 7).
-The three samples from the Dardanelles Formation differ in the total alkali content; one is basaltic trachyandesite (i.e. shoshonite; BP046) and the others are basaltic andesite (AAK-08-824-6 and AAK-08-909-2; Table 2).
-However, the sample that is low in total alkalis (AAK-08-909-2) may have been altered.
+The three samples from the Dardanelles Formation differ in total alkali content; one is basaltic trachyandeiste (i.e shoshonite; BP046) and the others are basaltic-andesite (AAK-08-824-6 and AAK-08-909-2; Table 2).
+However, the sample that is low in total alkalis may have been altered.